equivalent/scrapbook2/archive/blogs/draft--keyboard-lifehacks.md

 The true key towards productivity is to do everything in order to keep your eyes on the screen.
 Think about it.
-When you are typing with  2 / 3 fingers you need to look from time to time  if you are hitting the correct keys.
+When you are typing with  2 / 3 fingers you need to look from time to time on the keyboard whether you are hitting the correct keys.
 The time to locate the position of the line is quick, but still it's extra uncesarry work for your eyes and brain that's adds up by end of the day.